As Michigan is called for Biden, tensions and challenges surround the vote-counting process

 On Wednesday afternoon, though, a group of would-be observers demonstrated loudly outside the room where ballots were being tallied, chanting “Stop the count!”
 They recited the Pledge of Allegiance and said a prayer.

-Staff members at the site told them they could not enter, citing public-health reasons, which seemed to embolden the group.
-As they huddled against windows lining the vote-counting room, the convention center began enforcing capacity limits on the building, keeping some outside the venue entirely.
+Staff members at the site told them they could not enter, citing public health reasons, which seemed to embolden the group.
+As they huddled against windows lining the vote-counting room, the convention center began enforcing capacity limits for the building, keeping some outside the venue entirely.

 Mark Davis, an attorney and one of the aspiring challengers, accused election officials of “shifting gears” by imposing the restrictions Wednesday.

-“There has to be a rationale for it,” Davis said, ticking off things he said showed election officials were attempting to restrict the public’s access to observe the count.
+“There has to be a rationale for it,” Davis said, ticking off things he said showed that election officials were attempting to restrict the public’s access to observe the count.
 “The problem is, there’s shenanigans going on.”

 One of the challengers inside the room said Wednesday that some election workers were not allowing them to watch, blocking ballots with their bodies and telling them to get away.
 This person was not alleging widespread fraud but depicted a tense scene Wednesday during the loud activity.

 While this was happening, police inside the room periodically moved toward the doors to hold the crowd back.
-Guards could be seen in social media videos blocking the entrance, while election workers inside partially covered the windows with white posters.
+Guards could be seen in social media videos blocking the entrance, while election workers inside partly covered the windows with white posters.

 “A lot of people screamed and shouted, but they responded to the police when they told them to calm down,” Garcia said.

 At least four people were ejected in the afternoon, each of them met with applause from the elections staff.
-By 5 p.m., the crowd had died down and the city had moved forward with counting votes and made their way to military ballots.
+By 5 p.m., the crowd had died down and the city had moved forward with counting votes and made its way to military ballots.

-“There were two or three hours where things were testy in the sense that people wanted to get in,” he said.
+“There were two or three hours where things were testy in the sense that people wanted to get in,” Garcia said.
 “That’s okay in a democracy.”

 Tim Griffin, an adjunct law professor at Liberty University who works for a nonprofit foundation promoting election integrity in Michigan and Minnesota, was one of the lawyers providing advice to GOP “challengers” in the hall.
 He urged more people to come to the venue.

 In an interview Wednesday, Griffin said the environment at the convention center revealed a political bias that he thought needed to be remedied by litigation.
-Griffin said he was in Michigan to ensure votes were counted fairly, but he described Detroit election officials monitoring the process as rejecting legitimate concerns about how the ballots were counted.
+Griffin said he was in Michigan to ensure that votes were counted fairly, but he described Detroit elections officials monitoring the process as rejecting legitimate concerns about how the ballots were counted.

-“They were so aggressive denying our challenges,” Griffin said, adding that election officials are not supposed to be partisan.
+“They were so aggressive denying our challenges,” Griffin said, adding that elections officials are not supposed to be partisan.
 “We have to challenge this.”

 Other Republican lawyers in the hall said they also observed things that could be challenged in coming litigation, such as the way ballots were handled.